 According to state law, all raffle drawings must be licensed by the local city and/or county government.
 Any non-profit group that wishes to conduct a raffle drawing in the unincorporated area of Macoupin County must first obtain a raffle.
 Groups conducting a raffle inside other communities should contact the appropriate city or village clerk.

-Raffle License Application (pdf version)
+Raffle License Application (Printable PDF version)

-Online Raffle License Application
+Online Self Service Raffle License Application

 Who May Apply